 Many great leaders are reserved, introspective or introverted.
 Again, it’s not about personality; it’s more about making something happen.
 Great leaders don’t just get things done, they make things happen.
 There is a big difference.
-Being a closer – that is successfully finishing what you start, it is a vital part of successful leadership, but making things happen is the action that triggers momentum.
+Being a closer – that is successfully finishing what you start, is a vital part of successful leadership, but making things happen is the action that triggers momentum.

 The flashing yellow caution light is about leaders who are willing to coast in the wake of other leader’s energy and effort.
 Those who are willing to let the rest of the team carry the weight of anything from prayer and deep thinking, to making that one extra phone call, does not help the team.
 In fact, over time, they hurt the team.

 The Apostle Paul writes about his energy as a leader.

 27 To them God has chosen to make known among the Gentiles the glorious riches of this mystery, which is Christ in you, the hope of glory.
 28 He is the one we proclaim, admonishing and teaching everyone with all wisdom, so that we may present everyone fully mature in Christ.
 29 To this end I strenuously contend with all the energy Christ so powerfully works in me.

 - The purpose is proclaiming Christ, and helping followers become mature.